Schonn/AngleSprites/README.md

 # AngleSprites
-Create portable 40-way sprite rigs in Blender
+Work in progress tool to create portable 40-way sprite rigs in Blender